Thank you for printing our article. Explore Lifehack for similar articles to help you improve your life.

 7. They don’t mind networking as extroverts when necessary.

 Many introverts are friendly and sociable.
 They are just as comfortable networking as extroverts because their low-key demeanor is far removed from being shy.
-As author Susan Cain reiterated in her 2012 TED Talk titled The Power of Introverts,
+As author Susan Cain reiterated in her 2012 TED Talk titled The Power of Introverts, “Shyness is about fear of social judgment.
+Introversion is more about how do you respond to stimulation, including social stimulation.”

 So there are many shy extroverts, who are hesitant and self-conscious when dealing with new people, but love going to rock concerts.
 And there are also many sociable introverts who will easily strike up a conversation with people at parties until it’s time to retire to their quieter, more laid-back and preferred environments.